5jt/dyalog-cookbook/manuscript/11_makeme.md

 * Currently we depend on whatever version of Dyalog is associated with DYAPPs.
 We need an explicit way to define that version, even if for the time being there is just one version installed on our machine.
-* We might want to convert any Markdown documents -- like README.MD -- into an HTML document.
+* We might want to convert any Markdown documents -- like README.MD -- into HTML documents.
 While the MD is the source, the HTML will become part of the final product.
 * We need to make sure that the help system -- which we will introduce soon -- is properly compiled and configured.
 * Soon we need an installer that produces an EXE we can send to the customer for installing the software.